When to plant Petunia in Wayne County, IN

 Wayne County, Indiana is in USDA Hardiness Zone 6a.
 The average last spring frost is April 25 and first fall frost is October 16.

-Wayne County County sits in USDA Zone 6a.
+Wayne County sits in USDA Zone 6a.
 Petunia grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Petunia grow in Wayne County County's climate?
+Can Petunia grow in Wayne County's climate?

 Your Wayne County Garden Planner — Free